Rust support for Visual Studio Code

 for - a for loop

 macro_rules - declare a macro

-if let statement for executing code only in the
+if let statement for executing code only when a pattern matches

 spawn - spawn a thread